Support the production of fertile game bird eggs

 - how to prepare and maintain breeding pens to facilitate breeding

-- how to select and age breeding gamebirds and how age can effect egg production
+- how to select and age breeding game birds and how age can affect egg production

 - the welfare requirements of breeding stock